Mihara/nimlike/README.md

 ## Internals

 Database, or what passes for it, is stored in [jsonl](https://jsonlines.org/) files -- that is, blocks of compressed JSON separated by newlines.
-Similarily, records of likes are one-IP-address-per-line text files with a trailing newline.
+Similarly, records of likes are one-IP-address-per-line text files with a trailing newline.
 There hardly is a need for a true database in this application -- my comment system for my html blog, which shares a lot of design ideas with nimlike, doesn't have one either.
 The big difference is that there, frontend reads the jsonl files directly and takes care of rendering, so less sensitive information is stored.
 There's no frontend in Gemini space, so nimlike takes care of it by itself.

 Each URL's "database" is a single file.
-The names of the files are sha1 hashes of their URL, so it's irrelevant what you get up to in your url names.
+The names of the files are sha1 hashes of their URL, so it's irrelevant what you get up to in your URLs or how long they are.
 If you need to move a post to a new URL, you will have to figure out the new hash (just leave a like and see which file got created) and rename the files.

 This allows you to keep the database in a git repository, as well as do mass edits on it with existing command-line tools and things like [jq](https://stedolan.github.io/jq/).